mssola/link-to-org/README.md

 ### Known issues

 It does not work for Google Chrome.
-I first wrote this extension on Firefox, since this is the browser I use.
-That being said, then I noticed that it does not work for Chrome at all.
-First of all, it doesn't like the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API), which is a bummer since the equivalent code is quite ugly.
-But more importantly, and stupidly enough, I don't seem to be able to fetch the text of the selected link (which sounds really stupid and dead easy in other JS contexts).
+I first wrote this extension on Firefox, since this is the browser I use, but then I noticed that it does not work for Chrome at all.
+First of all, Chrome doesn't seen to like the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API), which is a bummer since the equivalent code is quite ugly.
+But more importantly, and stupidly enough, I don't seem to be able to fetch the text of the selected link (which is dead easy in other JS contexts).
 If you know how to do this, please send me a [pull request](./CONTRIBUTING.org).

 ## Contributing